VivaHades/-nuances_of_git/README.md

 `git commit -m "commit message"`

 This command must be **ALWAYS** used with *-m* flag and short, descriptive message about added changes (Answer these questions when commiting: what was added?
-What was fixed?).
+What was fixed?
+What was updated?
+What was changed?).

 6. Shows history of commits for repository